appscode-cloud/docs/docs/platform/guides/database-management/delete-database.md

 ## 2. Deleting from the Datastore Overview

-Use this method to delete one or more databases at once directly from the instance list.
+Use this method to delete one or more databases at once from the instance list.

 ![Datastore Overview page with a database instance selected and the Delete Selected button highlighted](../images/delete-overview.png)